 We find this is most useful when building a reporting framework because as you construct a framework you can easily refer back to this screen to get a sense of the top narratives that you aren’t already tracking.
 You might find that there is something of interest to be added to your framework, or on the other hand validate that you’ve captured the key threads in your data.

 Tip: Hover a term to see the frequency of unmapped verbatims it is found in and click to see those verbatims.

 If you scroll down the page you’ll notice some other widgets:

 Most Frequent Unmapped Terms

 The “Most Frequent Unmapped Terms” chart displays the top terms present in unmapped verbatims ordered by frequency.
 They should match the terms in the context network.
+Only terms with a frequency of at least 3 will be included in the chart and network.
 You can click on an entry to see the unmapped verbatims for that term.

 The “Verbatims” widget simply shows all verbatims not captured by a saved query.
 It can be helpful in exploring the overall composition of your unmapped verbatims.
 For example, you might notice many instances of one-word verbatims like “Nothing” or “Good”.